 PECU Array Maintenance and Upkeep

-Each PECU array shall be installed, maintained and operated in accordance with Good Industry Practice. and the accuracy of its clock be maintained within +/- 20 seconds.
+Each PECU array shall be installed, maintained and operated in accordance with Good Industry Practice.
+When contacting the PECU array, the MA shall ensure that any difference between the PECU array second counter and the EM clock time equivalent does not exceed 20 seconds in any 24 hour period.
+When the difference does exceed 20 seconds, the PECU array switching data should not be retrieved and the EM should be reset such that time on PECU array and the EM are synchronised..

 The MA shall monitor the performance of the PECU arrays.